 — Halo (@Halo) June 25, 2020

 One example of these potential Microsoft accounts is the new Fable Twitter account.
 Sure private accounts can be made by anyone but on further inspection ties to Microsoft are found.
 When trying to use the “forgot username” setting on twitter people have found that the email fa***@m * * * * * *. * * * shows up as the email attached to the twitter handle.
-While this may seem like dismissible information, fans of the series have shared that the name behind the email account could be [email protected] Thus it’s Microsoft whom set the account as private.
+While this may seem like dismissible information, fans of the franchise have shared that the name behind the email account could be [email protected].
+Thus it’s Microsoft whom set the account as private.

 They actually both have Microsoft email addresses. pic.twitter.com/YHdGwZsf67

 — Daniel Prindle (DTM) (@DanIsDTM) June 27, 2020

 As the image above shows, even Perfect Dark has a similar placeholder account waiting for a potential reveal.
 What gives this leak even more weight is that Ken Lobb, an Xbox employee whom worked with Rare in the old Nintendo days, also follows the Perfect Dark twitter account.
 Now why would Ken Lobb whom now works at Microsoft, previously worked on Perfect Dark, has previously worked on bringing back old franchises like Killer Instinct and Phantom Dust, suddenly follow this private account?

 With all these reveals Microsoft may want to announce a conference date before more leaks come forward.